Ahsan-Siddiqi/Firebase-TODO/README.md

 ## Description 📝

 Learn the fundamentals of Firebase through creating a to-do web application.
-This project will outline the steps required for setting up firebase, integrating its various service into your application, and deploying your website for the world to see!
+This project will outline the steps required for setting up firebase, integrating its various services into your application, and deploying your website for the world to see!

 ## What you'll Learn 📚

-1) **Firebase Authentication**: Leverage Google Authentication to have users sign in using their google accounts.
+1) **Firebase Authentication**: Leverage Google Authentication to have users sign in using their Google accounts.
 2) **Realtime Database**: Learn database fundamentals and integrate Firebase's NoSQL database into your project.
 3) **Application Deployment**: Deploy your application with GitHub Pages so the world can